-The 2012 Heritage Partnership Grant Program makes available a maximum $5,000 grant to any qualified organization or entity.
-In addition to helping fulfill the mission of Housatonic Heritage, heritage projects under the 2012 grant program must also improve the quality of life and economy of the area, and are subject to the following conditions:
+The 2021 Heritage Partnership Grant Program makes available a maximum $5,000 grant to any qualified organization or entity, though specific collaborative programs / project that involve multiple organizations may qualify for larger grants.
+In addition to helping fulfill the mission of Housatonic Heritage, heritage projects under the 2021 grant program must also improve the quality of life and economy of the area, and are subject to the following conditions:

 Dates and Deadlines:

-- Applications will be reviewed in December, and awards will be announced at the Heritage Partnership Grant Awards breakfast in January, 2012.
+- Applications will be reviewed in TBA, and awards will be announced TBA.

-Qualified applicants must be a non-profit organization, as evidenced by IRS non-profit determination letter, or a public entity (municipality, state government, or educational institution.
+Qualified applicants must be a non-profit organization, as evidenced by IRS non-profit determination letter, a public entity (municipality, state government), or accredited educational institution.